 We are also working to minimize impacts on the Little Gunpowder watershed by using best management practices, including avoiding chemical sprays, planting permanent pastures, rotational grazing, and increasing forest buffers.

-We sell delicious pastured chicken and duck eggs both directly to consumers through our farmers markets and farm stand, and wholesale to bakeries.
-Right now, we have a mix of Barnevelders and Red Sex-Linked laying chickens, and Khaki Campbell and Runner laying ducks.
+Ladybrook Farm sells delicious pastured chicken and duck eggs directly to consumers through our farmers markets and farm stand, wholesale to bakeries, and through a local food hub.
+Right now, we have a mix of Barnevelder and Red Sex-Linked laying chickens, and Khaki Campbell and Runner laying ducks.

 Our raw unfiltered honey and cremed honey from our own apiary sell out every year at our farmers markets.
 We also make and sell beeswax food wraps and beeswax ornaments.